-CCB London manages tax risk within our Joint Risk Management framework:
+CCB London manages tax risk within our Risk Management framework:

-- CCBL's Board and CCBC LB's Management Committee (ManCo) are accountable for risk management and ensure that an effective Joint Risk Management Framework (RMF) is in place, which encompasses tax risk. - Tax strategy and compliance is part of the finance function and the responsibility of CCB London's Chief Financial Officer. - CCB London operates an industry standard "three lines of defence" risk management model.
+- CCBC LB's Management Committee (ManCo) are accountable for risk management and ensure that an effective Enterprise-wide Risk Management Framework (RMF) is in place, which encompasses tax risk. - Tax strategy and managing CCB London's tax affairs is an integral part of its Finance function and the Deputy General Manager ("DGM") and Chief Financial Officer in charge of Finance Department is responsible for CCB's tax affairs and reports to ManCo on a quarterly basis. - The DGM in charge of Finance Department has delegated the Branch's day-to-day and operational management of tax matters to the Head of Finance and Tax Manager. - The Finance function ensures that personnel with appropriate tax expertise under the supervision of the Head of Finance are in place to manage CCB London's tax affairs - CCB London operates an industry standard "three lines of defence" risk management model.
 CCB London's first line of defence for the majority of our tax risk is the Finance function, which owns and assesses tax risk via an annual risk and control self-assessment.
-The HR function is responsible for all Payroll, expatriate personnel's tax affairs and other employee related taxes within CCB London.
+The HR function is responsible for all Payroll, expatriate personnel's tax affairs and other employee related taxes within CCB London. - The Finance function also uses, where appropriate, specialist tax advisors to ensure CCB London's compliance with UK tax laws and the Banking Code and to ensure that all tax returns, reports and payments are accurate and complete to the best of our knowledge and filed on a timely basis.

-- CCB London has further strengthened its Tax expertise in 2018 with the recruitment of a tax specialist within the Finance function. - The Finance function also uses, where appropriate, specialist tax advisors to ensure CCB London's compliance with UK tax laws and the Banking Code and to ensure that all tax returns, reports and payments are accurate and complete to the best of our knowledge and filed on a timely basis. - Where tax risk resides in other operating functions across the business, similar risk and control self-assessments are conducted and where key risks are identified, controls are implemented and processes put in place to mitigate those risks. - CCB London's risk and compliance functions are the second lines of defence, providing oversight and challenge, with any material issues being reported through CCB London's governance committee structure. - CCB London's tax processes and risk governance arrangements are periodically subject to internal audit, which is the third line of defence, with audit reports provided directly to the Audit & Risk Committee and ManCo.
+- Where tax risk resides in other operating functions across the business, similar risk and control self-assessments are conducted and where key risks are identified, controls are implemented and processes put in place to mitigate those risks. - CCB London's risk and compliance functions generally act as the second lines of defence, providing oversight and challenge, with any material issues being reported through to CCB London's governance committee structure. - CCB London's tax processes and risk governance arrangements are periodically subject to regular operational risk assessments undertaken, including review of risks associated with tax compliance and operations. - Internal audit, which is the third line of defence, with audit reports provided directly to the ManCo.